Guy-Manuel de Homem-Christo: Career

 Homem-Christo met Thomas Bangalter when they attended the Lycée Carnot in Paris in 1987.
-It was there that they discovered their mutual fascination for films and music of the 1960s and 1970s: "very basic cult teenager things, from Easy Rider to the Velvet Underground".
+It was from there that they discovered their mutual fascination for films and music of the 1960s and 1970s: "very basic cult teenager things, from Easy Rider to the Velvet Underground".
 The two and Laurent Brancowitz eventually joined to form an indie rock trio called Darlin', in which Homem-Christo performed guitar.
 Bangalter felt that "It was still maybe more a teenage thing at that time.
 It's like, you know, everybody wants to be in a band."
 A negative review referred to their music as "a daft punky thrash", which inspired Bangalter and Homem-Christo's new name.
 The two soon became interested in electronic dance music after going to a club in 1992.
 Homem-Christo is credited for designing the Daft Punk logo in the liner notes of Homework (1997), the duo's first album.

 Regarding Daft Punk's creative process and working with Bangalter, Homem-Christo commented that "he's much more of the tech guy than I am.
 We did everything together.
 But I have more distance".
 He added, "I'm more critical of everything we do.
 We're two-halves of one solid combination.
 There's balance there – completeness between us, yeah".

 Homem-Christo is a co-founder of the group Le Knight Club, along with Éric Chedeville from Pumpking Records.
-They are the founders of the record label Crydamoure, named after a variation of the French phrase "cri d'amour" or "cry of love" in English.
+They were also the founders of former record label Crydamoure, until it became defunct in 2003.
+The label's name, Crydamoure, is named after a variation of the French phrase "cri d'amour" or "cry of love" in English.
 Crydamoure published works by Homem-Christo's brother Paul, under the name Play Paul.
 They also published records by Deelat, Raw Man, The Eternals, and many others.
 In regards to Crydamoure, Homem-Christo stated:

 Myself and Thomas have the same tastes in music.
 When I make records for Crydamoure it's a different style than what may end up as Daft Punk music.
 I know what Thomas likes, and he knows what I like.
 Crydamoure is not so production oriented, even if it's not too far from Daft Punk.
 The Daft Punk material is more orchestrated and slightly different.
 I may be working on a sample for Crydamoure, and maybe no one else can hear the difference, but we know.
 It's very precise.